-This post comes from Dr. David Hanscom’s website Back in Control.
+This post comes from Dr. David Hanscom’s, author of one of my favorite books Back in Control: A Surgeon’s Roadmap Out of Chronic Pain, 2nd Edition.
 Dr. Hanscom is a spinal surgeon who has performed hundreds of spine surgeries over his years of practice.
 At one point he discovered that success rates for common surgeries such as spinal fusions were pretty poor.
 He discusses the revealing specifics HERE in a recent podcast.
 In an effort to discover a “better way” at helping patients with back pain, he developed this ground breaking program.
 On his page HERE you will see the 4 stage program to CURING chronic pain.
 What I found most interesting was that he stresses over and over the importance of expressive writing.
 This simple activity, taking just 15 minutes a day, has been the foundation for healing for all his patients.
 Dr. Hanscom explains more about this novel technique below.

 “Philosophers have said for centuries, “You Are Not Your Thoughts”.
 Thoughts are real and the corresponding hormonal response from your body reinforces this perception.
 However, they are not your reality.
 Since chronic pain is linked with anxiety and frustration (The Terrifying Triad) your thoughts and life can become progressively dark.
 My term for the situation is living in “The Abyss”.